electrikmilk/cherrilang.org/language/standard/scripting.md

 ## Dictionaries

 {: .note }
-The dictionary action is abtracted into a variable value, see [Dictionary](../variables-globals.html#dictionaries).
+The dictionary action is abstracted into a variable value, see [Dictionary](../variables-globals.html#dictionaries).

 ---

 ### Get Dictionary

-Get dictionary from `input`.
+Get the dictionary from `input`.

 ```
 getDictionary(variable input)